vectorgrp/sil-kit/docs/usage/utilities.rst

          -h, --help                                   Show the help of ``sil-kit-system-controller``.
          -u, --connect-uri <silkitUri>                The registry's URI to connect to.
 Defaults to ``silkit://localhost:8500``.
          -n, --name <participantName>                 The participant name used to take part in the simulation.
 Defaults to ``SystemController``.
-         -c, --configuration <configuration>          Path and filename of the participant configuration YAML or JSON file.
+         -c, --configuration <configuration>          Path and filename of the participant configuration YAML file.
          -ni, --non-interactive                       Run without awaiting any user interactions at any time.

          | **<participantName1>, <participantName2> ...**